Scheana Shay Divorce: ‘Pump Rules’ Star Opens Up About Marital Breaking Point

 While Shay hasn’t opened up about what really went wrong in her marriage, it sounds like they simply grew apart.
 While Scheana wanted a husband who was home during the night, Mike wanted to work in the studio with his friends and create music.
 And due to his past issues with drinking and pills, Shay may have been worried about her husband relapsing again.

 What do you think of Scheana Shay talking about her breaking point?
-Do you think she was stressed out with issues in her marriage and issues with her friendships?
+Do you think she was stressed out with issues in her marriage and friendships?
 Do you think Scheana should have kept her private issues with Mike to herself, or should she rely on her friends for support?

-[Featured Image by Rachel Murray/Getty Images for Gran Centenario Tequila]
+[Featured Image by Rachel Murray/Getty Images]